 Instructions

 - Spoon the batter into the prepared donut pan, taking care not to fill over the hole post in the center.
-Wipe away any batter that may have dripped on the surface of the pan.
-Bake for 10-12 minutes, or until the donut springs back when pressed lightly with your finger.
-If an indent remains bake another 1-2 minutes.
+Wipe away any batter that may have dripped on the pan's surface.

-- Move the donuts to a wire rack and allow to cool for 10 minutes, then turn them upside down and bang the pan to pop the donuts out.
-If they don’t come out on their own , run a knife around the edge of each donut and try again.
-Allow the donuts to cool completely on the wire rack.
+- Move the donuts to a wire rack and allow them to cool for 10 minutes.
+Then, turn the pan upside down and tap it to pop the donuts out.
+Try running a knife around the edge of each donut to help them release from the pan.

 Notes